Dei Gratia Rex: Canada

+In November 2023, with Royal Canadian Mint revealing the new coins bearing King Charles III's effigy, the phrase switched again to D. G. Rex.

 Decimal coins of Newfoundland, New Brunswick and Nova Scotia issued before they joined Canada also include some variation of the phrase Dei gratia Regina or Dei gratia Rex.

 Cyprus

 Cyprus, while under British rule, included the phrase Dei Gratia Rex (or Regina) in some form on its coins until 1952.
 It was dropped after Queen Elizabeth II acceded to the throne in 1952, when the language of the legend was changed from Latin to English.

+Hungary

+As part of Austria-Hungary, Hungary minted its own version of coins after the Compromise of 1867 until the end of WWI.
+The obverse of some coins bore the phrase ISTEN KEGYELMÉBŐL but always in the abbreviated form I.K.

 Jersey

 The Bailiwick of Jersey included the phrase Dei Gratia Rex (or Regina) Fid.
 Def. in some form on its coins until 1952.
 It was dropped after Queen Elizabeth II acceded to the throne in 1952.

 Spain

 Many Spanish coins prior to 1937 included the Spanish phrase por la gracia de Dios.
 Those coins issued after 1937 under Franco that had his image included the phrase Caudillo de España por la G. de Dios.
 With the resumption of democracy under a constitutional monarchy after 1975 the phrase was dropped from Spanish coins.